 At Guajardo & Marks, our Dallas distracted driving accident lawyers have seen the terrible impact a distracted driver has on victims.
 Driving a vehicle takes a considerable amount of focus.
 The briefest moment of distraction can have disastrous results, a fact that countless numbers of drivers find out the hard way every day.
 Distracted driving has become an increasingly serious problem on our roads, especially since the emergence of smartphones as a staple in our daily lives.

-We can be distracted in several different ways – by our cell phones, other passengers in our vehicles, and eating or drinking when behind the wheel.
+We can be distracted in several different ways – by our cell phones, conversations with other passengers in our vehicles and eating or drinking when behind the wheel.
 Some drivers are more skilled than others when it comes to focusing on the task at hand.
 Unfortunately, those of us who fall short can cause major injuries to others on the road, and you will need the help of Dallas distracted driving accident lawyers.

-At Guajardo & Marks, we have seen the terrible impact a distracted driver has on a victim.
+At Guajardo & Marks, we have seen the terrible impact a distracted driver has on victims.
 We are proud to offer our services to those who have been injured because of a negligent driver.
 We prepare all our cases to make sure that our clients get the compensation they deserve.
 If you or a loved one has been injured in a distracted driving crash, call us at 972.774.9800 for a free initial consultation about your case.